 have a substantial connection to the professional responsibilities of a licensed site professional.

-It shall be grounds for the Board to take any action allowed by law for any non-licensee to act as, advertise as, hold himself or herself out to be, or represent himself or herself as being a licensed site professional.
+It shall be grounds for the Board to take any action allowed by law for any non-licensee to act as, advertise as, hold the non-licensee out to be, or represent the non-licensee as being a licensed site professional.

 Regardless of whether misconduct has occurred, the Board may take any action allowed by law, including but not limited to suspending or revoking a license, if the Board finds that a licensed site professional is unable to perform the essential functions of a licensed site professional in accordance with the requirements of 309 CMR.